Today's NHL Games on TV: Channel & Free Streaming | December 16

 NHL Games on TV Today: Channel & Free Streaming Options | December 16

-Today's NHL lineup features plenty of excitement, including the matchup between the Colorado Avalanche and the Winnipeg Jets.
+Saturday's NHL schedule features several top-tier games, including a matchup between the Colorado Avalanche and the Winnipeg Jets.

-Looking for how to watch NHL action?
-All the games to watch today are here.
+In terms of live coverage, we have what you need to know about Saturday's NHL action here.
+Check out the links below.

 Sign up using our links for ESPN+, Fubo and Max to make sure you can stream NHL action across your devices this season.